GermainGirndt/cloud_computing_project/README.md

 Under MacOS minio struggles to run (3-5 fallbacks in average), but it works eventually.
 In linux systems there's no such a problem.

+# Testing Set-up:

+For testing locally, run `minikube tunnel`and configure your DNS in /etc/hosts to point your hostname (e.g. `kubernetes.docker.internal`) to `127.0.0.1`

 # Dependencies

 Fixed dependency versions on 11.08.2023 for preventing regressions due to compatibility breaking changes.